 One of the most common uses for any Linux system is as a web server.
 By far the most prevalent and famous web server is Apache.
 Apache is readily available in Fedora in pre-packaged form.
 You can use it to host content and applications for free anywhere you have a server.

-First, install the software packages for the Apache server.
+First, install the software packages for the Apache server, using the sudo command.
 The recommended way to install the server is in a group of related packages.

 This command installs the entire Web Server package group.
 The group includes other commonly used tools such as: